kahihia/Apogee1/README.md

-If you have any questions, you can contanct me at:
+If you have any questions, you can contact me at:

 			caldwell.s.clarke@gmail.com

-Caldwell
+Caldwell Clarke